Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Attention deficit hyperactivity disorder (ADHD) has become one of the most common conditions that healthcare providers deal with every day.
 As per this article in the National Library of Medicine, it is one of the fastest growing conditions, among youth in particular:

 Other studies are exploring whether instances of ADHD have only increased since the onset of the COVID-19 pandemic in 2020.
 The causes they cite include “a lack of structure and anxiety about COVID or jobs during the pandemic".
+There are increasing instances of adult ADHD self report that physicians are having to assess and validate.

-Challenging the Status Quo of ADHD Assessment
+Challenging the Status Quo of ADHD Symptoms Assessment

 Patients want to know—what assessments are used to diagnose ADHD?
 With the readiness of social media information, a person who identifies with ADHD symptoms might first turn to a Google search for “ADHD test online,” seeking to validate their experience.

-• More than 20 minutes to complete continuous performance tasks
+- More than 20 minutes to complete continuous performance tasks

-• ADHD specialists to administer assessments and interpret results
+- ADHD specialists to administer assessments and interpret results

-• Hardware that restricts the setting for completing the test
+- Hardware that restricts the setting for completing the test

 How is this impacting clinical workflows?
-Long wait times and high costs mean clinicians and patients often rely solely on a brief ADHD questionnaire and/or diagnostic interview to reach a diagnosis.
-Alone, a questionnaire offers subjective data which may not be enough to justify diagnosis.
-The process often leaves all parties wanting more concrete information.
+Long wait times and high costs mean clinicians and patients often rely solely on the adult ADHD self report scale (ASRS).
+Alone, this questionnaire is brief and subjective, and may not be enough to justify diagnosis.

 Introducing the Creyos Health ADHD Focused Protocol and Report